assets-io/presentations/ScotRUG-20110516/w14g/slides.md

 ![background](screaming-beatles-fans.jpg)

 !SLIDE incremental
-# What if we built it and they come?
+# What if I built it and they come?
 ## ZOMG PERFORMANCE MATTERS
 * Need a hosting solution that scales
 * Content Delivery network for a global audience (CF)
-* Origin server to serve w14g assets (EC2)

 <p class="notes">
 TODO: insert screenshot of resource view or similar to show the number of JS